 When President Ronald Regan created this awareness month in 1983 fewer than 2 million Americans were living with Altzheimers.
-In just over 35 years that number has tripled.
+In the nearly 40 years since that number has tripled.
 In 2020, there were 99,000 Minnesotans living with Alzheimer’s.

 Know the Warning Signs

 The Alzheimer’s Association published a list of 10 common signs to watch for in your family members.
 It is important to remember Alzheimer’s is not a regular part of aging.
 Additionally, those that observe Alzheimer’s signs in a family member or themselves should not be reluctant to tell others.
 Early detection with screening is key.

 Have a Care Plan in Place